 - What do you intend to do with the money?
 (Invest in marketing, development, etc.?)

 - Do you need investor knowledge and contacts, in addition to funding?

-- Number of shareholders in the company, previous investments (who, how much).
+- The number of shareholders in the company, previous investments (who, how much).

 - Number of employees in the company

 - How long have you been in business?

 - The company’s own skills: marketing, technical skills, knowledge in the field, previous work experience, 100% dedication or a side project.